-How to celebrate Chinese New Year 2024… Are your kids interested in other cultures and traditions?
+How to celebrate Chinese New Year 2025… Are your kids interested in other cultures and traditions?
 Do you love learning about how other holidays are celebrated around the globe?
-Chinese New Year is one holiday you’ll have a blast learning about and partaking in the unique and exciting festivities, like the dragon dance, fireworks, Hong Pao red envelope gifts, and feasting!
+Chinese New Year is one holiday you’ll have a blast learning about and partaking in its unique and exciting festivities, like the dragon dance, fireworks, Hong Pao red envelope gifts, and feasting!
 While the traditions and activities are fun and exciting for children, the holiday celebrates looking to the future and welcoming new beginnings – a positive outlook we could all adopt.
+Read on to learn about Chinese New Year and how to celebrate Chinese New Year with your family.

 Chinese New Year

 Chinese New Year can be called Lunar New Year, Spring Festival, or just New Year, depending on your location.
-While it is mainly observed by East Asian countries, many festivities occur in places around the globe.
-There is a huge celebration and parade in the San Francisco and Chicago Chinatown every year.
+While it is mainly observed in East Asian countries, many festivities occur in places around the globe.
+There is a huge Lantern Festival celebration and parade in the San Francisco and Chicago Chinatown every year.

 Marking the end of winter and the beginning of the spring season, Chinese New Year celebrates looking to the future for new beginnings with themes of happiness, health, and good fortune.
 The New Year is frequently regarded as an occasion to gather and feast together as a family at a reunion dinner to honor household and heavenly deities, as well as ancestors.
 It is also a tradition for every family to thoroughly clean their house, in order to sweep away any ill fortune and to make way for incoming good luck.